JotaSXBR/linux/README.md

  # VPS Setup and Configuration Scripts

-This repository contains scripts for setting up and configuring a secure Ubuntu LTS VPS with Docker and Traefik.
+This repository contains a set of modular scripts for setting up and configuring a secure Ubuntu LTS VPS with Docker, Traefik, and Portainer.

 ## Available Scripts

+The setup is divided into four parts that should be run in sequence:

-### 1. Server Setup Script (`server.sh`)
+### 1. Root Server Setup (`part1_root_setup.sh`)

-The main initialization script that provides comprehensive security setup for Ubuntu LTS VPS servers.
+Initial server security setup and user configuration.

 #### Features:
 1. System Updates: Ensures all packages are current